Robrowno/rally-blog/README.md

 - The delete_post view was causing me Integrity and Reverse-Match issues when deleting posts passing a slug as an argument.
 However, when I switched to identifying by id (indentifying posts by `post = Post.objects.get(id=id)`) instead, it seemed to work fine.
 I also redirected/reversed to 'home' instead which was a more reliable return method.

 - I added a password length requirement for registering and changing passwords as I realised the passwords could be any length at all which would go against good practice.

+- On a few occasion I forgot to update the requirements.txt after installing packages.
+However, when testing between both VSCode and Gitpod IDE, I didn't realise VSCode has Pillow pre-installed, whereas Gitpod didn't.
+I fixed an issue on the add post page which was working locally but not on gitpod.
+I looked up the error code online for a ModuleNotFoundError: No module named 'PIL' - Through this site I realised the issue and used `pip3 install Pillow` to resolve the issue.

 # Peer Reviews